 In order to promote the positive development of each child's God given talents, Trinity has established a target of 18 students in K3 and K4, and 24 students in grades K5 through eighth grade.
 Normally, this number will only be exceeded if new members of Trinity Lutheran Church move into our community.

 FORMS TO BE COMPLETED

-All forms, along with the birth certificate should be turned in to the office prior to the start of school each year.
+All forms, along with the birth certificate should be turned in to the office by August 16th.

-Birth Certificate-New Students Immunization Record Health Information TADS - online forms
+Birth Certificate-New Students Immunization Record Free or Reduced Hot Lunch Health Information

 RPCP (Choice) Standing Release & Request